sharathpatlolla/Integer-Sequence-Learning/ReadMe.md

 ## Getting Started

 The goal of this project is to develop an AI to predict the next number in a given integer sequence.
-Unsupervised learning (decision trees) is used to generate clusters in the training data with predefined labels.
+Supervised learning (decision trees) is used to generate clusters in the training data with predefined labels.
 The test sequence is classified to a cluster leaf node and prediction is made with the data in the leaf node using RNN/search/ heuristics such as mean/median/mode.

 This program is a subpart of the project in which decision trees are implemented to split the data and t-SNE is used to visualize the clusters.